List of Common Disabilities

 All students are to follow the syllabus given to them by their instructor.
 No accommodations will be made which change the content of a course.

-All students are expected to follow classroom rules and procedures as well as the Code of Conduct for the school.
+All students are expected to follow classroom rules and procedures as well as the Code of Conduct at the school.

 Students with disabilities are encouraged to attempt a class without additional support.
 Many times students choose programs that work with their strengths and require no additional support.